blend-tea/binja_coolsigmaker/README.md

+This repository is forked https://github.com/unknowntrojan/binja_coolsigmaker and add the windows version.
 # binja_coolsigmaker

 We all know signature scanning can be extremely useful.
 Sadly, the two public offerings for Binja are either very slow, or crash extremely often.